corda/corda/docs/source/api-identity.rst

 8. Verify the confidential identities are owned by the expected well known identities.
 9. Store the confidential identities and return them to the calling flow.

-This ensures not only that the confidential identity certificates are signed by the correct well known identity, but also that the confidential identity private key is held by the counterparty.
+This ensures not only that the confidential identity X.509 certificates are signed by the correct well known identities, but also that the confidential identity private key is held by the counterparty, and that a party cannot claim ownership another party's confidential identities belong to its well known identity.

 Identity synchronization flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~